andrei-balescu/learning-courses/freecodecamp.org/dotNET Microservices by Julio Casal/Playstore/readme.md

 - The common code is now maintained in one place
 - The time to build new microservices is significantly reduced

-**NOTE**: Not implementing NuGet packaging for commmon code due to hosting issues.
+**NOTE**: Not implementing NuGet packaging for commmon code due to hosting limitations.
 Instead, the Playstore.Common project will be referenced by other microservices.

 ## Synchronous communication
 - The client sends a request and waits for the response from the service